 Mental Health Disorders: Conditions such as depression, anxiety, bipolar disorder, and obsessive-compulsive disorder (OCD) sometimes co-occur with sex addiction, complicating treatment and recovery.

-Compulsive Sexual Acts: Engaging in sexual activities excessively or in a ritualistic manner, often without regard for consequences.
+Compulsive Sexual Acts: Engaging in sexual activities too often or in a repetitive, ritual-like way, usually without thinking about the consequences.

-Risky Sexual Behavior: Participating in unprotected sex, multiple sexual partners, or engaging in sexual activities in dangerous or inappropriate situations.
+Risky Sexual Behavior: Engaging in unprotected sex, having multiple sexual partners, or participating in sexual activities in risky or inappropriate situations.

-Excessive Use of Pornography: Spending an inordinate amount of time viewing or seeking out pornographic material.
+Excessive Use of Pornography: Spending an excessive amount of time watching or searching for pornographic content.

 Neglecting Responsibilities: Allowing sexual behavior to interfere with work, school, or family obligations.